Published Jul 16, 2020

 [iii] Ekiztepe believes that it is impossible not to realize the interaction field that comes into existence by pairing up two things.
 This field acts like the desired field that is open to inviting anything else.
 There is no definite boundary.
 It has the potential to expand its boundary.
 It seems betwixt and between that is not fully or adequately either of two things.

 Ekiztepe, A. An Experimental Approach to the Understanding of Architecture Through Concept-Pairs.
 Master thesis.
 TOBB University of Economics and Technology.
 Ankara.
 2017. pp. 11

 [iv] When Foucault explains emulation, which is one of the similitude forms, he mentions the two confronting figures which seize upon one another.
 He says, 'The two confronting figures seize upon one another.
 Like envelops like, which in turn surrounds the other, perhaps to be enveloped once more in a duplication which can continue ad infinitum.
-Unlike the elements of convenientia, the links of emulation do not form a chain but rather a series of concentric circles reflecting and rivalling one another.'
+Unlike the elements of convenientia, the emulation links do not form a chain but rather a series of concentric circles reflecting and rivaling one another.'

 Foucault, M. The order of things: an archaeology of the human sciences.
 London: Tavistock Publications.
 1986. pp. 21-23

 [v] According to Eisenman, 'The new architecture must include the fear of losing control of design because the design is the expression of man overcoming nature.
 There seem to be four conditions which might seem to outline this condition of losing control.'
 He says that one of the aspects of it is something called twoness.
 'There are many different twonesses in architecture which already exist; One is the twoness of form and function; another is the twoness of structure and ornament.
 However, these are hierarchical categories.
 They exist in opposition as independent conditions.'